-When you touch your toddler’s forehead and it feels like she’s burning up, it’s natural to hit the parent panic button and wonder if you need to make a visit to the emergency room.
+When you touch your toddler’s forehead and it feels like she’s burning up, it’s natural to hit the parent panic button and wonder if you need to make a visit with your toddler to the emergency room with a fever.

 In most cases, though, a fever by itself doesn’t warrant an emergency room visit.
 Knowing how to measure and treat your child’s fever can help you avoid a trip to the hospital and get your toddler the relief she needs.